Prerequisites and important notes

 Find the user account (e.g. Bob@example.co.nz) and check their permission levels.
 If they have Read permissions, it means that they can access the root of the site (e.g. https://example.hostedsharepoint.co.nz) with Read access.
 Try granting them either the Edit or Contribute permissions:

-If you cannot find the user account under Site Permissions, it could be of either 2 reasons:
+If you cannot find the user account under Site Permissions, it could be for either 2 reasons:

 - The user account was never granted access to the SharePoint site.
 Follow this guide to setup the user: Site Permissions for 2013